composeconference/composeconference/2019-melbourne/sponsorship-prospectus.md

         <p>
           Take advantage of this opportunity to show you are strongly engaged with the Melbourne functional programming
-          community by sponsoring Compose :: Melbourne 2018!
+          community by sponsoring Compose :: Melbourne 2019!
         </p>
         <br><br>
         <p><strong>Details:</strong></p>
         <ul>
-          <li>There are 1 Tier One, 2 Tier Two, 4 Tier Three sponsorship slots.</li>
+          <li>There are 1 Diamond, 3 Platinum, 5 Gold sponsorship slots.</li>
           <li>Banners must be provided by the sponsor.</li>
           <li>Logos must be provided by the sponsor.</li>
           <li>Logos will be on: printed material, formal slides, and the website composeconference.org, as specified by the tier structure.</li>